This page may take a minute to load (tons of images)

 Size:

-• These are three small lateral megs.
+These are three small lateral megs.
 The left one is a labial view of a marble looking tooth.
-The right one is a lingual view of the first nearly complete C. megalodon tooth Amy found.
-The left two are labial views.
+The right one is a lingual view and the left two are labial views

 Formation: